 If a parent does not pay child support, the other parent will need to enforce the order to get the child support.
-There are a variety of civil and criminal proceedings available to help collect child support.
+Illinois law provides a variety of means to help collect child support.

 How big a problem is collection of child support?